 The Board of Numis Corporation Plc (the "Board") is authorised to manage the business of Numis Corporation Plc on behalf of the shareholders and in accordance with the Company’s Articles of Association.
 This is achieved through its own decision making and by delegating responsibilities to the Board Committees and authority to manage the business to the Co-CEO's.
 The Board is responsible for overseeing the management of the business and for ensuring high standards of corporate governance are maintained throughout the Group.

-The Board of Numis Corporation Plc is chaired by Alan Carruthers and meets a set number of times a year and at other times as necessary, to discuss a formal schedule of matters specifically reserved for its decision.
+The Board of Numis Corporation Plc is chaired by Luke Savage and meets a set number of times a year and at other times as necessary, to discuss a formal schedule of matters specifically reserved for its decision.
 These matters routinely include:

 The Chairman conducts an annual assessment of the effectiveness of the Board and its Committees through an internal questionnaire completed by each Director followed up by one-to-one discussions with each Director.
 The questionnaire covers a number of areas including Board composition, meeting structure, strategic oversight, risk management, succession planning, information content and format and, finally, performance of the Board Committees.
 The outcomes and principal findings are reported to the Board for consideration.